OwlManAtt/droops-dragoons/docs/README.md

 # Status
-- Red Masks led by Barthen the Necromancer have attacked the Masquerade and are slaughtering innocents.
+- Red Masks staged a coup, but Droop's Dragoons slew the Dracolich and broke their morale.
-    - The Dragoons learn than Fandolin has burned to the ground.

 ![Game State](./assets/state-20190404.jpg)